CS5704-VT/Workshops/Debugging/Debugging.md

 <img src="resources/imgs/debug.jpg" width="375" height="300" />
 </a>

+Click the image to access the questions ^

 ### 📝 Upload your reponses on Canvas.
 Due: Friday, March 11 at 11:59pm

 > [^1] [An Exploratory Study of Debugging Episodes](https://arxiv.org/pdf/2105.02162.pdf)